The Role of Data Cap in Optimal Two-part Network Pricing: Model

 where a user's actual data usage is constrained by the achievable demand $\rho(u, q)$ under the network congestion $q$.
 We define \(\phi = (u,v) \) as the type of the user and denote $y^*(\phi,\theta,q)$ as its optimal usage under ISP's pricing scheme $\theta$ and congestion $q$.
 By solving the optimization problem in (\ref{eq:max utility}), we derive the unique optimal solution for any user type $\phi$ as

 Intuitively, if a user's achievable demand \(\rho(u,q)\) is beyond the data cap \(g\) and her value \(v\) is lower than the per-unit usage fee \(p\), she will avoid consuming extra usage above \(g\) which would result in reducing her utility, and thus the optimal data demand equals the data cap, i.e., \(y^*=g\); otherwise, the optimal data demand equals her achievable demand, i.e., \(y^*=\rho(u,q)\).
-Equation (\ref{eq:actual demand}) also shows that the optimal demand will increase if the value $v$ or desirable demand $u$ increases, or the provider's per-unit fee $p$ or data cap $g$ or congestion $q$ alleviates.
+Equation \ref{eq:actual demand} also shows that the optimal demand will increase if the value $v$ or desirable demand $u$ or data cap \(g\) increases, or the provider's per-unit fee $p$ or congestion $q$ decreases.